JuliaLang/METADATA.jl/README.md

 ready to add it to `METADATA` and register it as a package.

 There are two dimensions to package state: off-branch vs. on-branch and clean vs. dirty.
-If the package has a "detached head" in git lingo, it is called "off-branch" whereas when it has an "attached head" it is called "on-branch".
+If the package has a "detached head" in git lingo, it is "off-branch" whereas when it has an "attached head" it is "on-branch".
 If any uncommitted git changes exist in a package, then it is dirty, otherwise it is clean.
 Accordingly, there are four possibly states a package can be in:

 1. off-branch and clean
 2. off-branch and dirty
 3. on-branch and clean
 4. on-branch and dirty

-Only when a package is in the first state -- off-branch and clean -- does the package manager fully manage it, automatically resolving the optimal package version and checking that version out for you.
+Only when a package is in the first state – off-branch and clean – does the package manager fully manage it, automatically resolving the optimal package version and checking that version out for you.
 This is the normal state for packages installed by the package manager and many users will never have any